martinkearn/Content/Blogs/Integration testing Logic Apps.md

 The Logic App completing without errors is a good starting point, but sometimes you need to go a step further and look into the output that was generated to ensure it is as expected.
 In our case, we expect a weather report for London, United Kingdom (or "GB") because that is the location we asked for via the `location` property of the post body above.

 To inspect the output, you first need to identify the logic app run which was triggered by your test.
-PowerShell gives us [Get-AzLogicAppRunHistory which is a cmdlet to get the run history for a given logic app in the form of a [WorkflowRun object](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.management.logic.models.workflowrun?view=azure-dotnet).
+PowerShell gives us [Get-AzLogicAppRunHistory](https://docs.microsoft.com/en-us/powershell/module/az.logicapp/get-azlogicapprunhistory?view=azps-5.5.0) which is a cmdlet to get the run history for a given Logic App in the form of a [WorkflowRun object](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.management.logic.models.workflowrun?view=azure-dotnet).
 We can use this to get the status and look at the trigger body, which is usefull for identifying a specific run.

 Each action of a Logic App (including the trigger) has a concept of [outputs](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-definition-language#outputs).
-This is a json document with key detail about what triggered an action, what the inputs/outputs were etc. We can use this to look for Logic App runs that have the same `uniqueid` in the output as the test we are running.
+This is a json document with key details about what triggered an action, what the inputs/outputs were etc. We can use this to look for Logic App runs that have the same `uniqueid` in the output as the test we are running.
 That way, we can be sure that the specified run was triggered by the test.

 Outputs are accessible on a separate URL that is contained within the `WorkflowRun.Outputs` property.